major/rhel7stig-sphinx/doc/source/medium.rst

 -a always,exit -F arch=b64 -S delete_module -k module-change

-If the command does not return any output, this is a finding.
+If there are no audit rules defined for "delete_module", this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~